 Nokia 8 price and release date

-- Out now in the UK and Australia, may not come to US
+- Out now in the UK and Australia, will not launch in the US

 - Price was originally £499/AU$899 (about $700)